About the project

 How to apply?

-For more information contact firstname.lastname@example.org or email@example.com.
-Please complete the online application procedure and include a motivation letter, a detailed CV, including a list of publications, and the contact information of three referees.
+For more information contact email@example.com or firstname.lastname@example.org.
+Please complete the online application procedure and include a motivation letter, a detailed CV (including a list of publications and previous research experience), and the contact information of three referees.